MASON COUNTY HISTORICAL SOCIETY

 Historic White Pine Village is a community of 30 buildings/sites of history uniquely located on 23 acres of land, which depicts the history of Mason County through the use of artifacts and archives appropriately displayed in each building.
 The village provides a historical and educational experience for visitors in an atmosphere of nostalgia, serenity, and beauty.

-In 1965, Mrs. Rose Hawley, avid local historian and author, conceived the vision of a historical pioneer village on the site of the first county sea.
+In 1965, Mrs. Rose Hawley, avid local historian and author, conceived the vision of a historical pioneer village on the site of the first county seat.
 Co-founder, Jerome Jorissen, then Mason County Clerk, purchased the land on which the original Courthouse stood, donated it to the Mason County Historical Society, and then supervised and did much of the design and layout of the village.

 Their dream materialized in 1976 when Pioneer Village (now Historic White Pine Village) opened its gates with a bicentennial flourish to thousands of county residents and visitors.
 The name change was necessitated in 1979 because of a similarly named museum in Nebraska.